lldavoll/lldavoll.github.io/_portfolio/good_unite_us_intership.md

 </p>

 <p>
 Coursework in <em>Statistical Natural Language Processing, HLT I & II, Computational Linguistics, and Computational Techniques for Linguists</em> provided the foundation for designing NLP pipelines for tasks such as named entity recognition, text normalization, and entity extraction.
-In practice, however, these methods needed to be combined with rule-based approaches to handle inconsistencies and edge cases that are rarely present in controlled academic datasets.
+In practice, these methods needed to be combined with rule-based approaches to handle inconsistencies and edge cases that are rarely present in controlled academic datasets.
 </p>

 <p>
-Additionally, courses such as <em>Statistical Analysis for Linguistics, Data Mining and Discovery, and Data Analysis and Visualization</em> provided the statistical foundation necessary to evaluate data quality, validate outputs, and identify patterns in large datasets.
-These skills were important for tasks such as PAC donation classification and entity matching, where even small inconsistencies could significantly impact results.
-These courses also strengthened my ability to communicate results clearly and effectively.
+Additionally, courses such as <em>Statistical Analysis for Linguistics, Data Mining and Discovery, and Data Analysis and Visualization</em> provided the statistical foundation to evaluate data quality, validate outputs, and identify patterns in large datasets.
+These skills were particularly important for tasks such as PAC donation classification and entity matching, where small inconsistencies could significantly impact results.
 </p>
 </div>